Sales Onboarding: The 30-60-90 Day Plan for B2B Reps [2026]

 Updated March 2026 — A comprehensive, actionable 30-60-90 day onboarding framework for B2B sales reps.
 Covers product knowledge, ICP training, tool proficiency, shadowing, guided selling, coaching, full quota ramp, onboarding checklists, common mistakes, and how to measure onboarding success.

-Bad sales onboarding is one of the most expensive problems in B2B.
-Not because companies spend too much on it — but because they spend too little time getting it right.
-The result is predictable: new reps floundering for months, burning through leads, missing quota, getting frustrated, and either getting managed out or quitting.
-Then the company starts the cycle over again, spending another 30,000 to 50,000 USD on recruiting and onboarding a replacement.
-And they wonder why their sales team never hits plan.
+Bad sales onboarding is one of the most expensive problems in B2B — not because companies spend too much on it, but because they spend too little time getting it right.
+The result is predictable: new reps flounder for months, burn through leads, miss quota, and either get managed out or quit.
+The company then spends another 30,000 to 50,000 USD recruiting a replacement.
+And wonders why the sales team never hits plan.

 I am Jamie Partridge, founder of UpliftGTM.
 Over the past decade, I have built, managed, and onboarded hundreds of sales reps for B2B technology companies.
-My team and I run sales enablement programmes and GTM recruitment for companies ranging from early-stage startups to established enterprises.
-I have seen what works and what does not, and the single biggest differentiator between high-performing sales teams and struggling ones is the quality of their onboarding programme.
+My team runs sales enablement programmes and GTM recruitment for everyone from early-stage startups to established enterprises — our roundup of the best GTM recruitment agencies compares leading specialist firms.
+The single biggest differentiator between high-performing sales teams and struggling ones is the quality of their onboarding programme.

 Why Sales Onboarding Matters More Than You Think